anaconda/anaconda-project/tutorial.rst

 ``print``.

 You can run ``hello.py`` with ``python hello.py``.
-But that won't do any ``anaconda-project`` magic.
+But that won't do any ``conda kapsel`` magic.
 To be sure things get set up, add ``hello.py`` as a project command, like this::

-    anaconda-project add-command hello "python hello.py"
+    conda kapsel add-command hello "python hello.py"

 It will ask you what kind of command it is; choose ``C`` for command line.
 The command line session looks like::

-    $ anaconda-project add-command hello "python hello.py"
-    Is `hello` a (B)okeh app, (N)otebook, or (C)ommand line?
+    $ conda kapsel add-command hello "python hello.py" Is `hello` a (B)okeh app, (N)otebook, or (C)ommand line?
 C Added a command 'hello' to the project.
-Run it with `anaconda-project run hello`.
+Run it with `conda kapsel run hello`.

-Now try ``anaconda-project run hello``.
+Now try ``conda kapsel run hello``.
 After a short delay, it should print "hello".

-NOTE: Since you have only one command, plain ``anaconda-project run`` would work too.
+NOTE: Since you have only one command, plain ``conda kapsel run`` would work too.

 When you run the command the first time, you'll notice it takes a